One-Dimensional Polynomial Interpolation#

 Note

-For evaluation, an instance of polynomial expects as its input an array; as the polynomial is one dimensional, the array should either be one-dimensional or two-dimensional with a single column (the column of a two-dimensional array indicates the values along each spatial dimension).
+For evaluation, a one dimensional polynomial expects a one-dimensional array or a two-dimensional array with a single column as input.
+The column of a two-dimensional input array indicates the values along each spatial dimension.

 Let’s compare the results of the interpolating polynomial with the original function.

-The plot also shows the location of the unisolvent nodes and their corresponding function values; the interpolant is indeed interpolatory.
+The plot also shows the location of the unisolvent nodes and their corresponding function values confirming that the polynomial passes through the unisolvent nodes.

 Assess the accuracy of interpolating polynomial#